-Location: Our house is located just a few blocks from the Takoma Park Historic District which features a food co-op, restaurants, a year-round farmer’s market, and the Takoma Metro Station (a 0.8 mile walk).
+Location: Our house is located just a few blocks from the Takoma Park Historic District which features a food co-op, restaurants, a year-round farmer’s market, and the Takoma Metro Station (a 0.9 mile walk).
 We’re also walking distance to the library, community center, Sligo Creek Park, Liz Lerman dance exchange, and playgrounds.
-The house is a four-story, brick building with 12 bedrooms, 7 bathrooms and much common space to share.
-It features garden plots and fruit trees for home-grown food, outdoors swings, a bee hive, a large bike and tool shed, a giant clothesline, and a spacious balcony for outdoor lounging and sleeping under the stars.
+The house is a four-story, brick building with 11 bedrooms, 7 bathrooms and much common space to share.
+It features garden plots and fruit trees for home-grown food, outdoors swings, a large bike and tool shed, a giant clothesline, and a spacious balcony for outdoor lounging and sleeping under the stars.

 Co-ownership model: We have developed a co-ownership model that makes it possible to buy-in or develop equity over time in the legal entity that owns the building.
 The Sustainable Economies Law Center has created a case study of our model.
 We invite others to freely make use of our model if it seems suitable.